manthonyball/grocery-receipt-robot/README.md

 # Project Background
-This is the final stage of my project.
-My different stages of the project :
+This project hopes to achieve a full automated workflow to give feedback to a grocery store.
+The identified manual works 1) manual input of the receipt code 2) the manual data entry.

+The project is broken down into different stages:
  - to use Image AI to extract the code on the receipt
- - to gather the codes and store on the google spreadsheet (tentatively)
+ - to gather the receipt code and store on the google spreadsheet (tentatively)
- - batch entry the data using this repo (we are here)
+ - batch entry the data using this repo (***we are here***)

+## Currently
-The 1st step I used free version of Credly, which I am currently working on.
+The 1st step - free version of Credly was used, which is currently working on.
 The 2nd step is pending.
-The 3rd step is on.
+The 3rd step is this repository.

-## The 2rd step - data entry using Selenium
+# The final step - data entry using Selenium
 This repository is to automate the repetitive data entry action of the grocey feedback form using Selenium.
 Here, the adopted framework is Dot Not 8 with OpenQA.